Spatially-Augmented Sequence-to-Sequence Neural Diarization for Meetings: Experimental Setup

 \subsection{Network Configurations}

 The network has five components: extractor, channel-attention, encoder, DOA model, and two decoders.
 We implement S2SND-Small and S2SND-Medium, both using a ResNet-34~\cite{he2016deep} extractor.
 The small version uses residual widths \{32,64,128,256\}, and the medium \{64,128,256,512\}.
 The channel-attention module is a 2-block Transformer~\cite{vaswani2017attention} with 512-dim 8-head attention and 1024-dim feed-forward layers.

-The encoder is a Conformer~\cite{gulati2020conformer} with kernel size 15, and both decoders follow the Speaker-wise Decoder (SW-D) of S2SND~\cite{cheng2024sequence}.
-In S2SND-Small, we use 256-dim 8-head attention with 512-dim feed-forward layers, and S2SND-Medium uses 384-dim with 768-dim feed-forward layers.
-All have 4 blocks, with other settings identical.
-In total, S2SND-Small and S2SND-Medium have 16.56M and 45.96M parameters, respectively.
+The encoder is a Conformer~\cite{gulati2020conformer} with a kernel size of 15, and both decoders follow the speaker-wise decoder of S2SND~\cite{cheng2024sequence}.
+And the two model variants share the same 4-block structure but differ in their hidden dimensions: S2SND-Small (256-dim, 8-head attention; 512-dim FFN) and S2SND-Medium (384-dim attention; 768-dim FFN), totaling 16.56M and 45.96M parameters, respectively.
 The single- and multi-channel versions differ only by the added channel-attention module.
 The DOA model (0.86M) is used only for estimation and not updated during training.